BawdyAnarchist/quBSD/Future_Development.md

 	- devfs.rules
 		- add qubsd to the naming convention
 		- the new one for webcam
+		- Maybe the file should be added to the get_global_variables assignments library

 ### VIRTUAL MACHINE INTEGRATION
 ## Notes - the way to do this, is put bhyve VMs in jails.